Interface Micro SD Card Module with Raspberry Pi Pico

 Pinout

-This microSD card module has 6 terminals consisting of SPI and power supply terminals.
-Below you can view the pinout of this module with some description of the individual pins.
+This microSD card module has 6 terminals consisting of SPI and power supply pins.
+The pinout is shown below, with a description of each pin.

 Raspberry Pi Pico SPI Pins

-Each SPI controller supports master and slave mode and are compatible with the following four modes:
+Before using SPI in your code, you must specify which GPIO pins you want to associate with the SPI peripheral.
+Each SPI controller supports both master and slave modes and is compatible with the following modes:

 Schematic Diagram